Home

 These had become some of the things that now went through my mind as I entered dating as a "divorced" woman!

 There was no one to consult…my friends did not have to date, they had husbands.
 I would have to come up with a playbook of my own.
-A divorce and dating playbook…with rules and plays and strategies.
+Call it a divorce and dating playbook… one with rules and plays and strategies.
 It would take time to develop and many, many experiences…both funny and pathetic.

 1. Be what you want to attract